 CCM also provides multiple opportunities to be engaged in an active student life program.
-In particular, there are more than 50 student clubs and organizations, an award-winning student newspaper and literary magazine, and nine intercollegiate athletic sports programs for men and women.
+In particular, there are more than 50 student clubs and organizations, an award-winning student newspaper and literary magazine, and eight intercollegiate athletic sports programs for men and women.

 Included among its distinctions, CCM was the first community college in New Jersey to be named a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and Department of Homeland Security.
 Along with a strong STEM foundation, the college is known for the quality of its liberal arts, performing arts, health science, and culinary and hospitality programs.

 CCM is fully accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, 267-284-5000 (June 2018).
 Its other accreditations include Accreditation Council for Business Schools & Programs, Engineering Technology Accreditation Commission of ABET, New Jersey Board of Nursing and Accreditation Commission for Education in Nursing, Commission on Accreditation for Respiratory Care and the Joint Review Committee on Education in Radiologic Technology.

 Within recent years, CCM has experienced significant growth in its course and program offerings.
 In 2018, responding to labor force demands and the interests of students, the college launched programs in animation and virtual reality and expanded its cyber security offerings to high school students.
-It also has expanded and updated its facilities, including the construction of a LEED certified Landscape and Horticultural Technology building and a Music Technology Center, and an Advanced Manufacturing and Engineering Center, along with the renovation of its Learning Resource and Media centers.
+It also has expanded and updated its facilities, including the construction of a LEED certified Landscape and Horticultural Technology building, a Music Technology Center, and an Advanced Manufacturing and Engineering Center, along with the renovation of its Learning Resource and Media centers.